Save a lot of money this year by remembering that Expensive gifts usually have short impact value.

 It had a long-lasting impact because it signified their survival – they had risked everything to enjoy the gift of freedom and the hope of prosperity, and eventually the effects of their success would be experienced over nearly 400 years by more than a billion others in the future.

 It reminds us to turn our hearts in thanks to God for all that we have, even when things are rough.
-Here in America, we think about our Founding Fathers with reverence and gratitude, but seeds of freedom were planted with that first crop of the Pilgrim’s corn.
+Here in America, we think about our Founding Fathers with reverence and gratitude, for nourishing and bringing to fruition the seeds of freedom that were planted with that first crop of the Pilgrim’s corn.

 Christmas also celebrates freedom.